Nidhi3338/SQL/README.md

 FROM employee e1
 WHERE salary = (SELECT max(salary) FROM employee WHERE department = e1.department);
 	```
-	- we can use operators like JOIN , IN , = in the subquery
+	- we can use operators like JOIN , IN , =, EXISTS  in the subquery

 ## common table expression
 	- to create a temprary table fr store new column creates by giving alies from old tables